timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 }
 ```

+This only works for status codes that are returned by the application.
-To have the same behavior for exceptions, you also need to call the `IApplicationBuilder.UseExceptionHandler()` extension method.
+To have the same behavior for exceptions, you also need to call the [`IApplicationBuilder.UseExceptionHandler()` extension method](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.exceptionhandlerextensions.useexceptionhandler?view=aspnetcore-8.0).

 ```cs{2, 5-6}:Program.cs
 var builder = WebApplication.CreateBuilder(args);